 It’s probably not the right move yet if:

 For the majority of growing Shopify stores, the API pays for itself within the first month of recovered carts alone.
+For the full breakdown of every capability the API unlocks for Shopify stores beyond these four use cases, the WhatsApp API features for Shopify guide covers each one in detail.

 WhatsApp Business API is not the complicated, enterprise-only tool most merchants assume it to be.
 If your Shopify store is growing and you’re still relying on email alone to communicate with customers, you’re leaving recovered carts, confirmed orders, and loyal repeat buyers on the table.

-Ans: The app works from your phone with basic automation and no Shopify integration.
+The app works from your phone with basic automation and no Shopify integration.
 The API connects directly to your store, enables full message automation, supports multiple team members, and allows broadcast campaigns at scale.